None are more dear. July 19, 2014Posted by ourfriendben in Reiki, Reiki wisdom.

-Tags: Five Reiki Ideals, Five Reiki Precepts, Five Reiki Principles, gratitude, Reiki, Reiki and gratitude, Reiki blessings, The Reiki Blog
+Tags: Bhagavad Gita, Five Reiki Ideals, Five Reiki Precepts, Five Reiki Principles, kindness to animals, Mikao Usui, Reiki, Reiki and enlightenment, Reiki and kindness, Usui Founder

 add a comment